 However, over this monitoring period a number of developments were approved that had the potential to be contrary to EnW1, and that required enhancements to biodiversity interests through mitigation and compensation measures, to ensure that this does not occur.
-For example, application P/21/0358 at Elm Tree Grove, Twynyrodyn (mentioned in relation to Indicator 10.1, above).
+For example, application P/23/0147 related to the replacement of a feeder pipe bridge, crossing the River Taf at the Fiddler's Elbow Viaduct, Treharris.

-Given the location and nature of this development, it has the potential to impact on a range of biodiversity interests.
-In this instance, the appropriate investigations and related reports were required, to demonstrate that the construction works and subsequent operation of the development would not cause unacceptable harm to biodiversity interests.
+Given the location and nature of this development, it has the potential to impact on a range of biodiversity interests, including the presence of Protected Species, potential pollution of the River Taf, the location within a SINC, and the presence of Invasive Non-native Species.
+In this instance, the appropriate investigations and related reports were required, to demonstrate that the construction works required for the development would not cause unacceptable harm to biodiversity interests.